 And that is a great reinforcement for your confidence.
 But sometimes you try and get away with manipulating situations to your advantage *evil grin*

-15. You will always love your family and will make sure you represent as the best face of your khaandaan
+15. As the eldest child you’ll always love your family and will make sure you represent as the best face of your khaandaan

 Cover image via: You TV / YouTube